The Pros and Cons of All-in-One Solar Street Lights

 Sizing Essentials

-Lighting target: mounting height, road width/class, required average lux and uniformity.
+- Lighting Target: Mounting height, road width/class, required average lux, and overall target uniformity.

-PV & battery: enough panel to fully recharge after a typical winter day; enough LiFePO₄ for target autonomy (e.g., 2–5 nights) without deep cycling.
+- PV & Battery Safety Margin: Generous panel capacity to fully recharge after a winter day; enough LiFePO₄ capacity for target autonomy (e.g., 2–5 nights).

-Ask your all in one solar street light manufacturer for a photometric layout and a worst-month energy model.
-Both are must-haves for municipal specs.
+Always ask your all in one solar street light manufacturer for a certified photometric layout and a worst-month energy simulation model before finalized bidding.

 Maintenance Still Matters